garrandall/popular-music-data/tracks/ride-wit-u-joe-g-unit.md

 Look at what we got right here, such a work of art, someone I'll give my heart to any thing Thats what I do, just so that she would be mine, I give her all my time, every part of me My mind, soul, my body wassup
-I wanna...
+I wanna

 Ride with ya, ride with ya, I wanna move with ya, move with ya, move with ya, I wanna ride With ya, ride with ya, ride with ya, I wanna move with ya, move with ya, move with ya, I wanna Ride

-Your the type that just don't care, if its you I want im gonna come and get you and see whats Really good with, you please believe I'll take you there, but first lets see if your'e Intelectual, matches up with your physical baby
+Your the type that just don't care, if its you I want I'm gonna come and get you and see whats Really good with, you please believe I'll take you there, but first lets see if your'e Intelectual, matches up with your physical baby